lammypi/UX-Diagram-Agent/README.md

 ## The Implementation

-At a high level this is a single agent architecture supported by full suite of tools.
+At a high level this is a single agent architecture supported by a full suite of tools.
-- The agent is built with LlmAgent using Gemini 2.5 Flash Lite.
+- The agent (TaskBuilderAgent) is built with ```LlmAgent``` using Gemini 2.5 Flash Lite.
   - Implemented within lib/agents/taskflow_agent.py
   - Interactive via ux_diagramming_agent.ipynb
   - Session and state management provided via ```InMemorySessionService``` and ```InMemoryMemoryService```, with explicit ```USER_ID``` and ```SESSION_ID``` per session.